koenrane/KR-new-site/content/set-up-for-success-insights-from-naive-set-theory.md

 [This book](http://smile.amazon.com/Naive-Set-Theory-Paul-Halmos/dp/1614271313/) has been reviewed [pretty](https://www.lesswrong.com/posts/Ee8CZW7wzaNdCENYG/book-review-naive-set-theory-miri-course-list) [thoroughly](https://www.lesswrong.com/posts/FvA2qL6ChCbyi5Axk/book-review-naive-set-theory-miri-research-guide) already.
 Rather than restate each chapter, I'll be sharing insights: some book-specific, some general.

-I am quite proud of my time-to-completion for this book: just over a week, working around a very strenuous course load.
+I am proud of my time-to-completion for this book: just over a week, working around a strenuous course load.
 I went from having to focus really hard to pick up new concepts to reading notation nearly as fluently as the English surrounding it.
 The chapters started making sense - it felt less random, and more like a coherent story wherein the protagonist slowly adds $\mathcal{P}$owers to their arsenal.

 # Naïve Set Theory